stronnag/mwptools/docs/manual/docs/mwp_support.md

 ### Information requirements

+#### Clear description of the issue

+* A step of steps to reproduce the issue
+* The actual and expected outcomes
-Where relevant, please include {{ mwp }}'s console log, from your home directory, `mwp_stderr_YYYY-MM-DD.txt`, e.g. `$HOME/mwp_stderr_2021-12-28.txt`.
+* Please include {{ mwp }}'s console log, from your home directory, `mwp_stderr_YYYY-MM-DD.txt`, e.g. `$HOME/mwp_stderr_2021-12-28.txt`.
 Please do not delete any information from this file; the contents are there for a purpose, or paste the terminal output into a file (or copy paste into the issue).
 The terminal output may include information from system components that are not the mwp log (e.g. GDK / GTK / Wayland messages).

 If you're having a problem playing a blackbox log, any reports that do not include the log will most likely be ignored.